 Submission deadline: August 31, 2025 11:59 PM ET

-m ≥ δ × k × (k − 1) / 2
+m ≥ δ · [k · (k − 1) / 2]

 Input & Objective

-δi = 1/2i, i = 0, 1, ..., 11
+δi = 1/2i, i = 0,1,...,11

-k0/20 + k1/21 + ... + k11/211
+, and your score isk0/20 + k1/21 + ... + k11/211

-- In case of score ties, earlier submissions rank higher.
+(higher weights for denser subgraphs). - In case of score ties, earlier submissions rank higher.

 Prerequisites